11 Sep How to Write IAS Mains Exam Answers?

 - Identify the keywords

 #2 Depth Vs Dimension

 Toppers and many successful candidates have vouched for giving multiple dimensions to the issue at hand in their answers.
-In mains exam there is no need to prove your scholarly mettle by writing in-depth answers.
+In IAS Mains Exam there is no need to prove your scholarly mettle by writing in-depth answers.
 Giving multiple dimensions in the answer proves to the examiner your ability to analyze and connect things.
 This is need of a generalist bureaucrat and that is what the exam is testing.

 - No need for depth